ossia/ossia-docs/source/index.html.md

 # Introduction

-**libossia** is a modern C++, cross-environment distributed object model for creative coding and interaction scoring.
+**libossia** is a modern C++, cross-environment distributed object model for creative coding.
-It allows to expose the parameters of your creative coding application over the network, and score them in time.
+It allows to expose the parameters of your creative coding application over the network.

 It handles various protocols such as OSC, MIDI, Minuit and OSCQuery.
 It offers bindings for many environments (PureData, Max/MSP, Python, Unity3D, QML, Faust, SuperCollider).